typelevel/Laika/docs/using-laika/sbt.md

 to do that while still benefiting from the defaults for all other node types.

-When working with the document tree (the internal AST representing the document structure), it is most comfortable to add the following imports to the build:
+When working with the document tree (the internal AST representing the document structure), it is most comfortable to add the following import to the build:

-    import laika.tree.Documents._
-    import laika.tree.Elements._
+    import laika.ast._

 ### Custom Renderers